Tonograph: Working principle

 Majeri himself replied to Gazzeri's objection by explaining that sound is described by three factors, namely tone, intensity and timbre.
 The tone depends on the sound's frequency, the intensity is the "strength" of a sound, while the timbre depends on the material of the "sounding body" (corpo sonante).
 Different sounds such as a double bass and a bell may have the same tone and intensity, but they are often perceived as different sounds.
 The difference is given by the timbre.
 Since intensity and tone but not timbre are meaningful and employed in acting schools, Gazzocchi's objection, according to Majocchi, is unreasonable "by itself".

 Example of use

 An example of the use of the tonograph is provided by Cagnazzi himself.
-The syllables of each word and each sentence of a text to are pronounced slowly enough, so as to imitate the voice with the device.
+The syllables of each word and each sentence of a text are pronounced slowly enough, so as to imitate the voice with the device.
 Once the sound of the voice seems closest to the human voice of the syllable, the corresponding value on the scale is transcribed below the syllable.
 At a lower level, the number of bellows pressures carried out for each word is also added.
 The "measurement" of the voice requires a lot of diligence and a certain number of attempts before reaching a precise measurement.

 Luca de Samuele Cagnazzi provides an example of the use of the tonograph based on a notable verse by Ennius (Andromache):

 O pater,    O patria,   O Priami  domus!